 To find out more, please visit our website.

 We are very grateful to all alumni for taking the time to speak with a current student.
 It is perfectly acceptable for you to offer careers advice and support during your call – thank you very much.
 If you would like to remain in touch with the student after your call to offer further support or suggest possible avenues for them to pursue such as internships or placements.
-The students will be able to contact you via private messaging on the careers network.
-To join the Careers Network and to offer advice to other students, please go here.
+The students will be able to contact you via private messaging on LinkHall.
+To find out more about LinkHall and our Careers Network, please go here.